OneDrive/onedrive-api-docs/docs/controls/file-browser/index.md

       const message = event.data;

-      // the channelId is part of the configuration options, but we could have multiple pickers so that is supported via channels if (message.type === "initialize" && message.channelId === options.messaging.channelId) {
+      // the channelId is part of the configuration options, but we could have multiple browsers so that is supported via channels if (message.type === "initialize" && message.channelId === options.messaging.channelId) {

          // grab the port from the event